 In view of this statement it is reasonable to continue the study of the Berest conjecture.
 Since commuting differential operators admit the well known effective classification in terms of algebro-geometric spectral data, it would be interesting to understand the action of the automorphism group $\Aut (A_1)$ on these data.
 Let's mention that even in the simplest most studied case of genus one spectral curves (see the works \cite{KN}, \cite{G}, \cite{Mokh}, \cite{Grun}, \cite{PZ}, \cite{PW}, \cite{BZ}) this question has not yet been considered, although the methods of the last cited papers allow us to hope that it is possible.

+The second result is also motivated by the Berest and Dixmier conjectures.
+It is well known, see e.g. \cite[Prop.
+6.9]{GGV}, \cite[Corol.
+2.5]{Joseph}, that if there exists a counter-example to the Dixmier conjecture (i.e. a non-zero endomorphism which is not an automorphism), then after a composition with some automorphism it becomes of subrectangular type, see definition \ref{D:subrectangular}.
+The second theorem says that any non-zero endomorphism of monomial type (it is a weaker property, see definition \ref{D:monomial_type}) has no fixed points, see theorem \ref{T:fixed}.
+It is related to the first theorem: if there exists a non-zero polynomial with finite solution orbit, then there should exist an endomorphism of monomial type with a fixed point, see section \ref{S:second}.

 The paper is organized as follows.
-In section 2 we introduce notation and recall necessary facts from the Dixmier paper \cite{Dixmier}, as the proof of the main result makes extensive use of the technique developed in \cite{Dixmier}.
-In section 3 we prove that any non-trivial solution is a commuting pair of operators.
-In section 4 we prove our main result.
+In section 2 we introduce notation and recall necessary facts from the Dixmier paper \cite{Dixmier}.
+In section 3 we prove the first theorem.
+In section 4 we prove the second theorem.

-{\bf Acknowledgements.} The work was supported by the School of Mathematical Sciences, Peking University and Sino-Russian Mathematics Center as well as by the Moscow Center of Fundamental and applied mathematics at Lomonosov Moscow State University.
+{\bf Acknowledgements.} The work was partially supported by the National Key R and D Program of China (Grant No. 2020YFE0204200), by the School of Mathematical Sciences, Peking University and Sino-Russian Mathematics Center as well as by the Moscow Center of Fundamental and applied mathematics at Lomonosov Moscow State University.